Yet a Cardiff win would have been of little consolation anyway for those red-eyed with grief.

 Speaking publicly Monday for the first time since it emerged that Sala was on board the plane that disappeared near the Channel Islands, Warnock said he had considered retiring during “by far the most difficult week in my career by an absolute mile.”

-With Warnock revealing that several players had undergone counseling over the last week, Cardiff — a club in the relegation zone — still needs time to heal before the focus returns fully to the battle to remain in English football’s top flight.
+With Warnock revealing that several players had undergone counseling over the last week, though Cardiff is a club in the relegation zone it still needs time to heal before the focus returns fully to the battle to remain in English football’s top flight.

-But under the circumstances, Warnock’s men performed stoically at the Emirates Stadium and in the first half particularly posed problems to an Arsenal side fresh from an FA Cup defeat by Manchester United.
+Under the circumstances, Warnock’s men performed stoically and in the first half particularly posed problems to an Arsenal side fresh from an FA Cup defeat by Manchester United.

 The Bluebirds will now forever wonder what would have been had their recently acquired 6ft 2in striker, scorer of 12 goals in 19 appearances in France’s Ligue 1 this season, been on the pitch leading the line, holding up play, testing a notoriously frail Arsenal defense.